The camp is situated on a beautiful meadow right beside the sea. It is a natural environment,

 Do I have to bring my own plates, cups…?

 No, everything you need is in the camp.
-Washing the dishes together is one of the „duties“ in the camp.
+Washing the dishes together is one of the duties at

 What if I can’t come on Saturday?